MahdiFarnaghi/intelli_geo/docs/QuickStart.md

 ## Troubleshooting and Tips

 One of the most frequent issues users encounter when working with the plugin is the problem of "hallucinated imports."
 This occurs when the script or model references imports or modules that do not exist in your QGIS environment or Python installation.
-To avoid this issue:
+To avoid this issue, yo may need to manually check the imported modules.